 Fish Species - Anglers can fish over wild or hatchery trout in Owens Creek.
 Native brook trout dominate the headwaters while a small population of wild brown trout can be found throughout.
 Hatchery rainbow and brown trout are stocked each spring from the bridge on Foxville/Deerfield Road downstream to the covered bridge on Roddy Road with the exception of a posted section above and below the intersection of Eylers Valley Flint Road with Route 550.
 The degree of over-summer survival will vary with conditions; exceedingly hot and\or dry summers will result in reduced habitat and survival.

 Restrictions - From the headwaters downstream to Raven Rock Road a two trout per day creel limit is in effect with no tackle restrictions.
 This area is managed for wild trout and no trout are stocked.
 From Raven Rock Road downstream to Roddy Road put-and-take/catch-and-return regulations are in effect.
-Under these regulations anglers fishing from June 1 through the end of February must use artificial lures and release all trout caught.
+Under these regulations, anglers fishing from June 1 through the end of February must use artificial lures and release all trout caught.
 During March, April and May, put-and-take regulations, closures and creel limits apply.
 Fly-fishing during April, May and June can be particularly productive.
 These trout are not usually very selective, but they will spook from a noisy approach.
-Please consult the Maryland Freshwater Sportfishing Guide for details.
+Please consult the Maryland Guide to Fishing and Crabbing for details.

 Lewistown Work Center

 Information regarding fishing and camping in Catoctin Mountain National Park can be obtained by calling 301-663-9388.